Sujsun/Deferred/README.md

 ## Migration

-To migrate from JQuery Deferred object to this, just replace "$.Deferred" with "Dfrd.Deferred".
+To migrate from JQuery Deferred object to this, just replace "$.Deferred" with "dfrd.Deferred".

 **Eg:**